hydroframe/subsettools/docs/index.md

 ## License

-`subsettools` was created by George Artavanis, Amanda Triplett.
+`subsettools` is part of the [HydroFrame project](https://hydroframe.org/).
 It is licensed under the terms of the MIT license.

-## Credits

-`subsettools` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

 ```{toctree}